MetaBarj0/shangelog-tools/README.md

 # HOW

+## To generate a CHANGELOG.md file

+You can either:
-Integrate this repository in the one you want to generate the `CHANGELOG.md` for as a submodule.
+- Integrate this repository in the one you want to generate the `CHANGELOG.md` for as a submodule.
+- Keep this repository separated from the one you want to generate the `CHANGELOG.md` file and use its tool

+## Run all tests of this repository

-Configure the thing and invoke the tool.
-That's it.
+Go into the `test` directory and execute the `run-all-tests.sh` scripts.
+You'll need docker for this.

 # WHEN